 And Huawei put in a big order to build up a stockpile of chips before US trade restrictions blocked it from ordering more.

 By contrast, the car industry is relatively low margin and tends not to stockpile supplies, which left it in a pinch.

 Recently, TSMC and Samsung, the leading chip producers, have spent billions getting a new highly complex 5-nanometre chip-manufacturing process up to speed to power the latest cutting-edge products.

 But analysts say more widely, the sector has suffered from under-investment.

-"Most of tier-two foundries have been registering poor earnings, low margins and high debt ratio during the past few years," a recent report from Counterpoint Research says.
+"Most of tier-two foundries have been registering poor earnings, low margins and high debt ratio during the past few years," a report from Counterpoint Research said.

 "From the profitability perspective, building a new fab[rication plant] for smaller foundries is difficult to consider."